Skip to main content

 Net Worth Statistics

-Probably the best measure of one’s financial wealth is net worth (all the assets minus the liabilities).
-According to the most recent Federal Reserve Survey of Consumer Finance (SCF) in 2019, the average net worth is $748,800, up a modest 2% from 2016.
+Probably the best measure of one’s financial wealth is net worth (all assets minus liabilities).
+According to the most recent Federal Reserve Survey of Consumer Finances (SCF) in 2022, the average net worth is $1,063,700, up a notable 23% from 2019.

-However, the median (middle value) is a much more modest sum of $121,700, up 17.6 % from 2016.
-This means that high-net-worth individuals are significantly raising the average, making it unrepresentative of the wider population.
+However, the median (middle value) is a much more modest sum of $192,900, up an impressive 37% from 2019.
+This indicates that high-net-worth individuals are significantly raising the average, making it unrepresentative of the wider population.

 12. Education level is the most important factor in determining the average American’s net worth